QAConv: Question Answering on Informative Conversations: Dataset

 \subsubsection{Crowdsourcing QA Pairs}

 We use two strategies to collect QA pairs, human writer and machine generator.
-We first ask crowd workers to read partial conversations, and then we randomly assign of the settings between writing QA pairs themselves or selected one recommended machine-generated question to answer.
-We apply several on-the-fly constraints to control the quality of the collected QA pairs: 1) questions should have more than 6 words with a question mark in the end, and at least 10\% words have to appear in source conversations; 2) questions and answers cannot contain first-person and second-person pronouns (e.g., I, you, etc.); 3) answers have to be less than 15 words and all words have to appear in source conversations, but not necessarily from the same text span.
+We first ask crowd workers to read partial conversations, and then we randomly assign two settings: 1) writing QA pairs themselves or 2) selecting one recommended machine-generated question to answer.
+We apply several on-the-fly constraints to control the quality of the collected QA pairs: 1) questions should have more than 6 words with a question mark in the end; 2) questions and answers cannot contain first-person and second-person pronouns (e.g., I, you, etc.); 3) answers have to be less than 20 words , and 4) all words have to appear in source conversations.

-We randomly select four MG questions from our question pool and ask crowd workers to answer them, without providing our predicted answers.
+We randomly select four MG questions from our question pool and ask crowd workers to answer one of them, without providing any potential answers.
 They are allowed to modify questions if necessary.
 To collect unanswerable questions, we ask crowd workers to write questions with at least three entities mentioned in the given conversations but they are not answerable.
 We pay crowd workers roughly \$8-10 per hour, and the average time to read and write one QA pair is approximately 4 minutes.